tobyhodges/fair-research-software/index.md

 site: sandpaper::sandpaper_site
 ---

-This repository contains a short (2-day) course teaching tools and practices for producing and sharing quality, sustainable and [FAIR (Findable, Accessible, Interoperable and Reusable) research software][fair-software] to support open and reproducible research.
+This short course is teaching tools and practices for producing and sharing quality, sustainable and [FAIR (Findable, Accessible, Interoperable and Reusable) research software][fair-software] to support open and reproducible research.
+The course can be delivered over 2 full or 4 half days.

 ## Target Audience